hyperledger/bevel/docs/source/operations/upgrade_fabricnetwork_1.4.x_2.2.2.md

 ```
 ansible-playbook platforms/shared/configuration/site.yaml --extra-vars "@path-to-network.yaml"
 ```
-It covers the first three [steps](#upgrade_steps).
+It covers all the [steps](#upgrade_steps).
 As stated earlier this execution is in rolling fashion i.e. in a specific cluster first orderer(s) are upgraded one by one, after that peers are upgraded in rolling fashion.
-The script will pause after node is upgraded and provide information to operator to check the node health using 'kubectl logs' command and then decide whether to continue or abort the script.
+The script will pause after node is upgraded and provide information to operator to check the upgraded node health using 'kubectl logs' command and then decide whether to continue or abort the script.
 For this reason the operator should have access to each kubernetes cluster(s).
+The script is idempotent and can be run mutiple times without impacting existing configurations

 ## 3. Upgrade Capabilities level
 To upgrade the capabilities in system channel and across application channel, the steps in below image needs to be performed.